microsoft/fluentui/README.md

 > Fluent UI React is shipping its v9 final stable release.
 Visit the [Fluent UI React v9 Release page on the wiki](https://github.com/microsoft/fluentui/wiki/Fluent-UI-React-v9-Release) to learn more about the upcoming release schedule.

-Fluent UI web represents a collection of utilities, React components, and web components for building web applications.
+Fluent UI web represents a collection of utilities, React components, and Web Components for building web applications.

 This repo is home to 3 separate projects today.
 Combining Fluent UI React v9 components with Fluent UI React v8 or v0 components is possible and allows gradual migration to Fluent UI v9.